 - Additional search information covering environmental issues, flooding planning applications and other potential changes within the local area that would not be revealed in a standard local authority search result

-In the event that your purchase falls through before exchange of contracts you will qualify for a refund if one of the following apply:
+In the event that your purchase falls through before exchange of contracts you will qualify for a refund if one of the following applies:

 - You have an adverse mortgage valuation of more than 5% of the purchase price